tbfld/counter.ink/content/micro.md

 > [!error]+ Or if you’re more of a visual type, check out the image streams: [[images (2025-03-11 – 2025-03-24)|3]], [[images (2025-03-03 – 2025-03-10)|2]], [[images (2025-02-23 – 2025-03-03)|1]]

+***2025-08-13:*** David Dayen sheds more light on the fund-raising machines that dominate the Democratic Party — [this time in California](https://prospect.org/politics/2025-08-13-establishment-struggles-control-california-governors-race/)

+***

 ***2025-08-11:*** a great [Michael Tomasky column](https://newrepublic.com/article/198965/donald-trump-putin-europe-ukraine) on Trump, Putin, UA, and UE
 ***